Jennie June (autobiographer): Photos

-Jennie June published these photographs of himself in his books.
+Jennie June published these photographs of themself in their books.
 Along with June's use of pseudonyms, these photos mostly obscure June's face, as a further protection of anonymity, even while exposing June's body, because there were laws in New York against cross-dressing.
-Some of these photographs treat their subjects as medical specimens, because a popular Victorian pseudoscience called physiognomy believed that the personality could be seen in the shape of the body, supporting June's argument that it is in his nature to be an invert.
-The statue that June imitates in one of these photos is the Sleeping Hermaphroditus, a lost bronze original by the ancient Greek Polycles (working ca 155 BC).
-The Borghese Hermaphroditus is usually considered the main ancient Roman copy of that lost original, and has been in the Louvre since before 1863.
+Some of these photographs treat their subject as a medical specimen because a popular Victorian pseudoscience called physiognomy believed that personality could be seen in the shape of the body, supporting June's argument that it is in their nature to be an invert.
+The statue that June imitates in one of these photos is the Sleeping Hermaphroditus, a lost bronze original by the ancient Greek Polycles (working c.
+155 BC).
+The Borghese Hermaphroditus is usually considered the main ancient Roman copy of that lost original and has been in the Louvre since before 1863.
 The one in Uffizi that June mentions is another ancient Roman copy.